ddmdjdkdodd/Fff/README.md

 local function startfarm()
 while true do
-    if BucketAmount > 10 then
+    if BucketAmount > 5 then
-        if not teleportToPurple() then
+        if not teleportToRoyalPurple() then
-            if BucketAmount > 30 then
-                teleportToRandomRow()
-            else
             if not teleportToChest() then
                 teleportToRandomRow()
-                end
             end
         end
     else